-To protect patients, staff and the public, we are are continuing the current visiting restrictions.
+To protect patients, staff and the public, we have had to take the difficult decision to restrict visiting again.
 We are unable to allow any visiting in our hospitals until further notice.

 The only exceptional circumstances where one visitor – an immediate family member or carer – will be permitted to visit are:

 • The patient you wish to visit is receiving end-of-life care.
 Up to two close family members from the same household/bubble can visit.

 • You are the birthing partner accompanying a woman in labour.